Frequently Asked Questions

 How can I apply for Free or Reduced Meals for my child?

-We encourage all families to apply for free or reduced-price meals even if you don’t think you will qualify.
+We encourage all families to apply for free or reduced-price meals even if they don’t think they will qualify.
 A new application must be submitted every school year.
-You can get a Free and Reduced Lunch Application from your school’s office, cafeteria, or print one from our website or for faster processing submit one online at EZMealApp.com.
+You can get a Free and Reduced Lunch Application from your school’s office or cafeteria, print one from our website, or for faster processing submit one online at EZMealApp.com.
 Please submit paper applications directly to the cafeteria manager to be processed.
 A user guide for EZMealApp.com can be found here.

 How can I check the balance of my child’s lunch account?

 Call the Cafeteria Manager at your child’s school and request a printout of your child’s meal history and account balance.
 This information will be put in a sealed envelope and sent home with your child.
 Additionally, when your child’s account balance drops to the equivalent of two lunches, the cafeteria manager will provide a verbal lunch account reminder to your child.

 We allow students who forget to bring lunch money two charges; thereafter students will be provided a cheese sandwich, fruit, vegetable, and white milk.
 This meal meets all USDA standards.
 Students will never be denied nourishment due to a lack of lunch money.

 My child requires a special diet, how can you help?